Mary Joe Fernández: Career

 Fernández first came to the tennis world's attention as an outstanding junior player who won four straight Orange Bowl junior titles.
 In 1985, aged 14 years and eight days, she became the youngest player to win a main draw match at the US Open when she defeated Sara Gomer in the first round.

 Turning professional in 1986, she won her first tour doubles title in 1989 at Dallas, partnering Betsy Nagelsen.
-She was also semifinalist at the 1989 French Open, losing to Arantxa Sanchez-Vicario 2–6, 2–6.
+She was also semifinalist at the 1989 French Open, losing to Arantxa Sánchez Vicario 2–6, 2–6.

 She reached her first Grand Slam singles final in 1990 at the Australian Open, where she was defeated by Steffi Graf 3–6, 4–6 (having held a 4–1 lead herself in the second set).
 She won her first WTA Tour singles title the same year at the Tokyo Indoor championships, and finished the year ranked a career-high world No. 4 in singles.

 In 1991, Fernández reached the semifinals of the Australian Open, where she was match point up against Monica Seles, before eventually losing 3–6, 6–0, 7–9.
 She teamed with Patty Fendick to win the women's Australian Open doubles title.
 At Wimbledon, she reached the semifinals, losing to Steffi Graf in straight sets.

 She reached the Australian Open singles final again in 1992, beating world No. 3, Gabriela Sabatini, in the semifinals before losing to Seles, 2–6, 3–6.
 She also reached the semifinals of the US Open, beating Sabatini in the quarterfinals and losing once again to Seles.
-At the 1992 Olympic Games in Barcelona, Fernández was selected to represent the United States and won both a gold medal in women's doubles (with Gigi Fernández) and a bronze medal in singles.
+At the 1992 Olympic Games in Barcelona, Fernández was selected to represent the United States and won both a gold medal in women's doubles (with Gigi Fernández; no relation) and a bronze medal in singles.